 For real wood blinds wiping with a damp cloth and treatment (on natural finished woods) with a fine wood oil afterward is best.
 If wood blinds are really filthy some professional blind cleaners will literally disassemble the blind, clean the slats by hand and ultrasonic or wash the cords separately (so they don't damage the wood with immersion in water which cracks the finish etc.) before putting the blind back together again.
 If someone says they ultrasonically clean wood blinds - no matter what their technique (immersion in water will allow for swelling of the wood and damage to the finish - even if it is minimal) there will be damage to the finish or paint when the wood swells as it absorbs water on the cut ends, route holes or potentially anywhere else.

 Fabric shades are not all created equal!
-Hunter Douglas and other custom fabricators list the recommended methods of cleaning for their blinds in their materials (We'll soon have them all linked here on this site as well).
+Hunter Douglas, Bali, Graber and a few other fabricators of custom blinds list some recommendations for the cleaning for their blinds in their materials, though in some cases this information is incomplete.
 Shades of polyester fabrics with glues that won't be affected by water (in older shades glue lines weaken depending upon the UV exposure, age and type of glue used) can be washed in water using an appropriate hand method, ultrasonically cleaned or cleaned with an injection/extraction (On-Site) cleaning method.
 Knowing how to handle the shade is important as is getting it dry quickly.

 Generally speaking, if you have a room darkening shade with papery type fabric or a metallic liner inside the cells then water is NOT good for your shade.
 An injection/extraction cleaning method using a dry cleaning solvent (done by a professional) is a safer option than any water based methods (Wet cleaning voids warranties in these types of Hunter Douglas shades).
 Ultrasonic energy also damaged some types of foil, so a knowledgeable blind cleaner adjusts their procedures and methods appropriately while a novice may inadvertently damage the shade.

 Vertical blinds with vanes made of vinyl are easily washed in water with a mild soap.
 Using a strong detergent or degreaser may remove some finishes or colors on some of the painted patterned vinyls.
-Hand cleaning or ultrasonic cleaning methods are appropriate, however if the vanes are old and brittle the flexing done during cleaning may cause vanes to split or crack.
+Hand cleaning or ultrasonic cleaning methods are appropriate, however if the vanes are old and brittle they may split or crack when handled for cleaning.

 Vertical blinds with fabric vanes can often be wet cleaned (however even some synthetic fabrics will shrink slightly), though natural fabrics or those with sizing in the fabric often will shrink and ripple or curl at the edges if wet cleaned.
 Dry cleaning solvent won't affect the sizing in the fabric or cause other adverse issues that wet cleaning methods may create.
 Some environmental shrinkage of the the fabric in many "groovers" (fabric inserted in vinyl channel panel) may exist before any cleaning occurs - it often goes unnoticed.